Deepak-Venkateshvaran/portfolio/_pages/talks.md

 <img align = "right" src="https://deepak-venkateshvaran.github.io/portfolio/images/1P9A4270.jpg" width="250" style="padding-right: 30px; padding-left: 20px; padding-bottom: 20px; padding-top: 10px;">

 The following is a list of invited and plenary talks delivered since January 2021, i.e., since the beginning of my ongoing Royal Society University Research Fellowship.
-These talks focused on the themes of organic semiconductors, thermoelectrics, and nanomechanics.
+These talks focused on the themes of organic semiconductors, thermoelectrics, nanomechanics, and more recently, on Science Policy in Government.

 Invited Lecture at the International Conference on Condensed Conjugation <br /> Kyoto, Japan, March 2025 <br /> Invitation from Prof Takashi Kubo and Prof Taishi Takenobu

+Panel Member at the Royal Society and King’s College London Science Policy Primer Course Alumni event <br /> London, United Kingdom, February 2025 <br /> Invitation from The Royal Society

 Invited Seminar at the Condensed Matter Physics Group, Oxford University <br /> Oxford, United Kingdom, May 2024 <br /> Invitation from Prof Arzhang Ardavan